 Food connects us

-A dish of Baleela or Asida looks different between one part of Sudan to the other, but one thing is the scene from above the same, many hands dipping their spoons or fingers to eat together, one dish feeds all.
+A bowl of Baleela or Asida may look different from one part of Sudan to another but the many hands dipping their spoons or fingers into the same bowl to share a meal is universal: one dish feeds all.

 The Khalifa's Gadah